 Finally, if none of the modules are having any problems, it is probably the network itself.
 This will need to be checked with a digital multimeter (DMM).
 After a DMM is hooked to the diagnostic port, it will send signals throughout the car to search for network shorts.

 While many people may be tempted to diagnose a U1000 on their own, it is not advised.
 The Can bus system is extremely complex, and tampering with it without proper knowledge of car repair procedures could cause permanent damage to a car's internal wiring and computational systems.
 Have a trained professional handle this for you.

 How serious is this?

 On its own, a U1000 trouble code is not serious, however, a break in communication between your car's OBD modules could prevent it from alerting you of something more problematic, like an ignition failure or a cylinder misfire.
 Therefore, a U1000 should not be ignored for very long as it is often accompanied by other symptoms.

 What repairs can fix the code?

 As there are many things that can trigger a U1000, there are also many different ways the problem may need to be remedied.

 As stated above, if it is just a temporary glitch, if you clear the code and restart the engine, the problem may disappear on its own.

-If that doesn’t work, the next step is to do a roll call of the various modules using a diagnostic scan tool.
+If that doesn’t work, the next step is to do a roll call of the various modules using a diagnostic scan tool here's a great one we use everyday.
 This scan tool addressed each module in your car one at a time.
 If one of the modules does not respond, it will have to be repaired or replaced.